 Sir William Jones believed pundits and translated the book of Manu from Sanskrit to English.
 Thus, on the basis of the laws of Manu, a law was formed for administering justice to non-Christian, and non-Muslim Indians of the British dominion and this law were called as the Hindu law.

 The principles of the book of Manu which was used for drafting the Hindu Law were called as Hinduism.
 The basic principle of the book of Manu is caste discrimination.
+The book of Manu is nothing to with Vedas.

 The name coined by Sir William Jones to denote caste discriminating principles is Hinduism.
 It is not a religion.
 It is a way of Life.
 It is the way of life of the Indus people.

 Out of the five Indian religions, since Saivism and Vaishnavism were already enslaved to Varnashrama dharma i.e. caste discrimination or Hindutva, the people of India began to use the newly originated common name of ‘Hindu religion’ to denote Saivism and Vaishnavism.
-The context and substance of the term Hinduism ; coined by Sir William Jones is different from the context and substance of this term ‘Hindu religion’, which was substituted erroneously and used by the people to denote Saivism and Vaishnavism.
+The context and substance of the term Hinduism; coined by Sir William Jones is different from the context and substance of this term ‘Hindu religion’, which was substituted erroneously and used by the people to denote Saivism and Vaishnavism.

-The orthodox believes in Varnashrama Dharma or caste discrimination.
+The Orthodox believes in Varnashrama Dharma or caste discrimination.
 People of India wrongly believe that the Hinduism is an ancient religion because they are unaware of the fact that Hinduism is not the Santana Dharma or Vedic religion.

 People of India have to be liberated from the stranglehold of casteism to realize their original religion is not Hinduism which is full of different caste and creeds but Vedic religion.
-The people should be educated about the historic truth of the religion of Vedas or Santan Dharma.
+The people should be educated about the historical truth of the religion of Vedas or Santan Dharma.
 The word Hinduism is a misnomer.